michaelbarton/bioinformatics-zen/content/markup/posters-and-presentations/longform/genotype-from-phenotype.markdown

 The are the main points on how I created my poster.
 The rest was just adding text, boxes and lines in Inkscape which is quite straight forward.
 Even if you do struggle with Inkscape usually a quick google search for the effect you're after with find a tutorial.
-Overall, if I could a single suggestion though it would be to spend little time beforehand looking for inspiration and planning how you want your poster to look before you begin to create it.
+Overall, if I could offer a single suggestion it would be to spend little time beforehand looking for inspiration and planning how you want your poster to look before you begin to create it.